 If you’re using Shopify, you will be asked to choose one of the 5 available platforms:

-As expected, the different price plans that Shopify gives you a different range of features.
+As expected, the Shopify pricing plans that are available give you a different range of features.
 Here are a few key differences between the multiple price plans:

-• The lite plan at $9 p/m allows you to sell through Facebook and other existing platforms through the use of a payment button.
-However, you do not get the use of a fully functioning eCommerce platform purchasing the Lite plan.
+- The Starter plan at $7 AUD per month allows you to sell through Facebook and other existing platforms through the use of a payment button.
+However, you do not get the use of a fully functioning eCommerce platform purchasing the Starter plan.

-• If you’re looking to use the point-of-sale functionality that Shopify has introduced, you should opt for the Shopify Pos Pro add, which will cost $89 per month.
+- If you’re looking to use the point-of-sale functionality that Shopify has introduced, you should opt for the Shopify Pos Pro add, which will cost $129 AUD per month.

 WordPress Fees